GoogleCloudPlatform/community/tutorials/on-beyond-magpie0.md

 * Sentiment analysis:  This is perhaps the easiest to add to Magpie: taken text, the API will return its sentiment and the strength of that sentiment.
 The Magpie can then respond if a user's comments seem exceptionally positive or negative.
 * Entity analysis: The API will analyze the text for known entities (like France, Paris,or Eiffel Tower) and provide links to appropriate Wikipedia articles.
 Make the Magpie exceptionally smart using the [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page) to find out much more about entities.
 * Syntax analysis: Magpie does very simple syntax analysis.
-The Cloud Natural Language does full analysis of sentences.
+The Cloud Natural Language API does full analysis of sentences.

 This exercise shows you how to prepare to use the Cloud Natural Language API for use in programs and illustrates how to introduce it to a class using web-based tools.
 If you are only going to use the web-based tools, you can skip the Prerequisites and Authentication sections.